 Sturgis is a somewhat small city located in the state of Michigan.
 With a population of 10,896 people and five constituent neighborhoods, Sturgis is the 102nd largest community in Michigan.

-Sturgis is a blue-collar town, with 41.87% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Sturgis is a city of production and manufacturing workers, sales and office workers, and professionals.
-There are especially a lot of people living in Sturgis who work in office and administrative support (9.33%), sales jobs (8.14%), and teaching (5.56%).
+When you are in Sturgis, you'll notice that it is more blue-collar than most other communities in America.
+44.62% of Sturgis’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Sturgis is a city of production and manufacturing workers, sales and office workers, and service providers.
+There are especially a lot of people living in Sturgis who work in office and administrative support (9.33%), sales jobs (7.97%), and management occupations (5.92%).

+Sturgis is a very ethnically-diverse city.
 The people who call Sturgis home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sturgis residents report their race to be White, followed by Black or African-American.
 Sturgis also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 21.53% of the city’s residents.
+People of Hispanic or Latino origin account for 21.35% of the city’s residents.
 Important ancestries of people in Sturgis include English, Irish, Polish, and French .